pinot-contrib/pinot-docs/basics/data-import/upsert.md

 Upsert maintains metadata in memory containing which docIds are valid in a particular segment (ValidDocIndexes).
 This metadata gets lost during server restarts and needs to be recreated again.\
 \
 ValidDocIndexes can not be recovered easily after out-of-TTL primary keys get removed.
-Enabling snapshots addresses this problem by adding functions to store and recover validDocIds snapshot for Immutable Segments\
+Enabling snapshots addresses this problem by adding functions to store and recover validDocIds snapshot for Immutable Segments

+The snapshots are taken on every segment commit to ensure that they are consistent with the persisted data in case of abrupt shutdown. \
 \
 We recommend that you enable this feature so as to speed up server boot times during restarts.